HERS at NSF NCAR

-The Haskell-NCAR Environmental Assessment Training is a one-week summer program created through a partnership among Haskell Indian Nations University, the University of Kansas, and the National Center for Atmospheric Research (NCAR) and is dedicated to engaging Native American students in Earth system science.
+The Haskell-NSF NCAR Environmental Assessment Training is a one-week summer program created through a partnership among Haskell Indian Nations University, the University of Kansas, and NSF NCAR, and is dedicated to engaging Native American students in Earth system science.

 By bringing Indigenous and scientific communities closer together, the program aims to advance student understanding in Earth system science in an effort to increase the number of Native students continuing to graduate study in STEM fields.